datawire/go-mkopensource/README.md

 The following environment variables are used to configure the application behaviour.

+* `APPLICATION`: Required.
+Name of the application being scanned.
+  It's used in the header of the license files.

 * `BUILD_HOME` Required.
 Location of the root folder of the repo to scan.

 * `BUILD_TMP`: Required.
 Folder to use for storing temporary files.

-* `APPLICATION`: Required.
-Name of the application being scanned.
-  It's used in the header of the license files.
+* `GIT_TOKEN` Required.
+Git token with permissions to pull repositories

 * `GO_BUILDER` Required.
 Image to use for generating Python dependencies.